Janowoj/media/README.md

 // Argument to the .then() is fulfilled or rejected ACTION OBJECT.

-# We can use .unwrap() method to get the rpomise back following the conventional promise rules.
+# We can use .unwrap() method to get the promise back following the conventional promise rules.

 ... so the useEffect hook is going to look like this: